Search

 • Nevada, Iowa has some “National Register of Historic Places” already listed and others identified or waiting to be identified as eligible to be listed.
 To be eligible, properties must have national, regional, or local importance.
 Properties either listed on the National Register or eligible to be listed can receive “Tax Incentives for Rehabilitation.”

-• Also click on “Technical Assistance”.
-There you will see 10 “Standards for Rehabilitation” that provide an excellent introduction into the field of historic preservation.
+• Also click on “Standards for Rehabilitation” which provides an excellent introduction into the field of historic preservation.

-• Do not neglect the “National Park Service” link. the Park Service is the legs of the Antiquities Act of 1906 under which all federal historic preservation activity falls.
+• Do not neglect the “National Park Service” page.
+The Park Service is the legs of the Antiquities Act of 1906 under which all federal historic preservation activity falls.

 • On the National Park Service page type “Preservation Briefs” into the search field.
-There you can find monographs on a wide range of technical issues from repointing old soft mortar joints, to fixing up old windows, to energy conservation in old buildings, and many, many others.
-These monographs provide detailed, nitty gritty information and excellent bibliographical references.
+You can find monographs on a wide range of technical issues from repointing old soft mortar joints, to fixing up old windows, to energy conservation in old buildings, and many others.
+These monographs provide detailed, nitty-gritty information and excellent bibliographical references.

 Skip to content